mjneary10/hugo-test/content/free printables/printable wall art free download.md

 alt ="Printable wall art free download"

-description = "With this printable wall art free download package, you get one of our most popular designs for free.
-The design is a set of 3, high quality PNG high DPI for perfect prints.
-The design comes in all print ratios, so you can print it small or poster size.
+description = "With this printable eucalyptus wall art free download package, you get one of our most popular designs for free.
+The design is a set of 3, eucalyptus, high quality JPEG high DPI for perfect prints.
+The design also comes as a printable wall art PDF free download, high DPI.
+You get all print ratios, so you can print it small or poster size.
 You also get a bonus 30% OFF discount to use in our store.
-To help you get started with your free printable wall art package, we have included a tips & tricks guide. "
+To help you get started with your free printable wall art package, we have included a tips & tricks guide.
+You can print the design yourself, or get it printed and framed at any printing service.
+Lots of our customers also use our designs to combine, in craft projects, then print out and put in their homes.
+If you like this printable art free download, why not let us know if you had fun and what wall you hung it on!.
+So, if you are looking to download more free printable wall art, please check back soon as we will be releasing more digital download art prints for free."

 downloadFormat = "Zip"
-fileFormat = "PNG"
+fileFormat = "JPEG & PDF"
-dpi = "140"
+dpi = "300"
 printingSizes ="4x6 - 24x36 inches"
 +++